Battle of Dahlen: Battle

 Sancho Dávila went ahead with his cavalry and was informed by his scouts that the rebels were close to the village of Erkelenz.
 There Villers found his path cut off because a nearby bridge over the Rur river had been demolished.
 He decided to take the road to Dahlen, a small walled town in the Duchy of Jülich, while Dávila followed him and soon discovered the rebel army on the road between the two towns.

 Villers deployed his troops for the battle on a plain with some groves behind and a hollow way covering one of his flanks, and dispatched his baggage towards Dahlen as soon as he learned of Dávila's presence nearby.
 To distract the Spanish general, he sent some of his cavalry against him, but Dávila dispersed it and made his way through the hollow way.

 After a brief reconnaissance, Dávila, together with the Count of Eberstein and the cavalry companies under captains don Alonso de Vargas and Nicolò Basta, charged across the plain and frontally lunged over the rebel squadrons, which they broke.
 Villers then lost most of his cavalry and two flags.
-He and some 1,300 men retreated in some order with part of the baggage and managed to reach Dahlen, under whose walls they entrenched in order to withstand a second attack.
+He and some 1,300 men retreated in some order with part of the baggage and managed to reach Dahlen, under whose walls they entrenched to withstand a second attack.

 Villers covered his men behind a ravelin of the wall, which also had a moat, and reinforced his weak flank with some baggage wagons.
 Sancho Dávila was unable to reach such positions with his cavalry due to the rough groves, so he called Sancho de Londoño to come rapidly with the infantry.
-By early afternoon, the 300 German pikemen were detached behind the ravelin to prevent any attempt to flee, while 600 Spaniards, organized in five flags and under the personal leadership of Londoño, were ready to make a frontal attack over the fort, which they did shortly thereafter.
+By early afternoon, the 300 German pikemen were detached behind the ravelin to prevent any attempt to flee, while 600 Spaniards, organized in five flags and under the personal leadership of Londoño, were ready to make a frontal attack on the fort, which they did shortly thereafter.

 The fight lasted half an hour, after which the Spaniards took the ravelin.
-Just a few rebels succeeded in escaping and sought refuge in Dahlen, climbing through scales; the others were butchered.
+Just a few rebels succeeded in escaping and sought refuge in Dahlen, climbing through the scales; the others were butchered.